benbarbour/dot_files/README.md

 --------------------------------
 Then clone this repo into ~/.bbenv (or wherever you want)

-Then run `setup_bbenv.py` to create all the nessecary symlinks (it will prompt you with what it's going to create, so you can cancel if needed)
+Then run `setup_bbenv.py` to create all the necessary symlinks (it will prompt you with what it's going to create, so you can cancel if needed)

 *If you cloned to a location other than ~/.bbenv then pass the `-r /clone/location`